Curt Blefary

 Curtis Leroy "Clank" Blefary (July 5, 1943 – January 28, 2001) was an American professional baseball left fielder who played in Major League Baseball (MLB) for the Baltimore Orioles (1965–1968), Houston Astros (1969), New York Yankees (1970–1971), Oakland Athletics (1971–1972) and the San Diego Padres (1972).
 A native of Brooklyn, New York, he batted left-handed and threw right-handed.

 He was the 1965 Rookie of the Year.
 In 1969, he and teammate Don Wilson became the first interracial roommates in National League history.

 Early life

 Blefary was born on July 5, 1943, in Brooklyn, New York.
 He grew up in Mahwah, New Jersey and attended Mahwah High School.
 He was a three-sport star (baseball, basketball and football), and received All-State baseball honors in 1960.
 He was captain of the school's baseball team as a senior.
 As a senior, he switched from playing third base to playing catcher.

 Baseball career

-The New York Yankees signed Blefary as an amateur free agent in 1962.
+Artie Dede, the five boroughs of New York City scout for the New York Yankees, looked at Blefary while visiting the Wagner College freshman team in 1962.
+Blefary had just won the Most Valuable Player award at Wagner during the 1962 season, hitting .338 in 17 games and led the Metropolitan Conference in fielding percentage.
+Having just moved to New Shrewsbury, New Jersey, Blefary started playing with the Jersey Shore Baseball League's Old Union House team.
+On June 18, 1962, Dede and John H. Johnson, the farm director, came to Blefary's house in New Shrewsbury and signed him to his first professional contract.
+The bonus involved was the highest the Yankees had given any player in the 1962 season.